affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.8 =
+New: Added possibility to update Amazon affiliate links.
+New: Added product archive template to taxonomies hierarchy.
+Fix: Fixed the broken Amazon updates.

 = 0.9.7 =
 * New: Added provider type
 * Improvement: Added some methods to the product factories.